 The American Association for Laboratory Accreditation has accredited the Bio-Acoustics and Flow Laboratory.
 This certification permits PNNL to perform primary certified testing on instruments made by others and also perform certified testing on instruments that PNNL builds.
 The laboratory supports thorough system calibration checks and troubleshooting for the many active and passive acoustic instruments used for projects conducted by PNNL.

 Laboratory staffers have extensive experience in flow measurements both in the laboratory and field environments.
-Projects include the development of acoustic microtransmitters and receivers for aquatic animals, , radio-frequency transmitter for small bats and birds, sensor fish to support advanced hydropower development, and the development of the Marine Animal Alert System.
+Projects include the development of acoustic microtransmitters and receivers for aquatic animals, radio-frequency transmitter for small bats and birds, autonomous and real time sensing to support water power development, and the development of the Marine Animal Alert System.